Wilderness Treatment Centers Treating Anxiety in Teenagers

 Trails Carolina is an innovative and holistic treatment center for teenagers with anxiety.
 We understand how debilitating anxiety can be, so we take a gradual approach for treatment.
 Our trained staff of professional therapists and education specialists helps create a therapeutic method, which will be unique to your teenager.

-Our therapeutic approaches include: wilderness therapy, traditional: individual, family, and group sessions, adventure therapy, equine therapy, academics, skill building, and family-focused treatment.
+Our therapeutic approaches include: wilderness therapy, traditional: individual, family, and group sessions, adventure therapy, equine relational programming, academics, skill building, and family-focused treatment.
 We believe that, through the expedition experience, students are empowered.
 Students leverage the power of wilderness therapy in other settings- further building their confidence and the ability to build connections and sustain change.

 We also offer exclusive summer camp programs focusing on communication skills, relationship building, trust, increasing self-confidence, and regulating emotions.
 At Trails Carolina, we know that obtaining the proper tools is necessary for teenagers to live a successful and healthy life.